 “I feel that I am missing something essential from my life.”
-If this resonates with you, this exercise may be valuable to you.
+If this resonates with you, then this self-inquiry exercise may be valuable to you.

 Self-Observation on my feeling of missing something from my life